ppkgtmm/fake-news-detection/visualization/README.md

 **Observation**
 - Real news are well organized into 2 categories namely politics news and world news
-- On the other hand, fakes news subjects are more spread out for exmaple, government can be merged into politics subject, U.S. and Middle-east news can be merge to world news
+- On the other hand, fakes news subjects are more spread out for example, government can be merged into politics subject, U.S. and Middle-east news can be merge to world news

 ## Wordcloud